abhaloo/Ping-App/README.md

 4. Connect an android device to the computer or launch an emulator When running an android device, make sure to enable developer settings and run in debugging mode in order to access apps that are in development.
 5. Run 'npx react-native run-android' in the project directory
+6. Follow the manual for instructions on how to use the app

 ### Referrences
 https://reactnative.dev/docs/ To refer to environment set up and troubleshooting guides.